 The Lincoln High School students worked under the guidance of ISU Chemistry professors Javier Vela, Emily Smith and Malika Jeffries-EL.
 In addition to the professors, Contreras, Jalloh and Martinez also had graduate students as mentors.
 Project SEED’s mentors help the students develop laboratory, written and oral skills as they conduct scientific research.
 Mentors also provide guidance, encouragement and recommendations for college and scholarships.

-Vela has mentored students through Project SEED for the past four years.
+Vela has taught students through Project SEED for the past four years.
 This was the second year for Smith and Jeffries-EL.
-Project SEED is a national program, but ISU hosts the only project in Iowa.
+Project SEED is a national program, but ISU hosts the only chapter in Iowa.

 “There are always a lot of students interested,” said Vela, an ISU Professor of Chemistry and Center for Catalysis (CCAT) member.
 “It would be nice if we could expand it beyond Iowa State to the University of Iowa or University of Northern Iowa.”